borntofrappe/game-development/Games/Side Pocket/README.md

 ## Style

 The game has but one state, in which an infinite game of pool is played in the bottom half.
-The top half is instead reserved to two panels respectively showing a launcher and the ball already being pocketed.
+The top half is instead reserved to two panels respectively showing a launcher and the balls already being pocketed.

 ### Launcher